portfedh/portfolio_grafana/README.md

 ## What it does

-The project is a custom portfolio visualizer to display information about investments in the stock market.
+The project is a custom portfolio visualizer to display information about an investment portfolio.

-It's similar to dashboards in online banking portals, but with a few key differences:
+It's similar to dashboards you can find in online banking portals, but with a few key differences:

 - Its open source.

-- Graphs are dynamic (not static).
+- Graphs are dynamic.

 - You can consolidate more than one bank account.